The Legend of Zelda (video game): Development

 According to Miyamoto, early concepts involved technological elements, with the Triforce fragments being electronic circuits and the game taking place in both the past and the future.
 The hero "Link" was named with the idea of being the one connecting the two.
-While the final game and subsequent games in the series follow a more traditional medieval-like sword and sorcery setting, later entries have incorporated some technology-based concepts.
+The final game and subsequent games in the series follow a more traditional medieval-like sword and sorcery setting.
 The name of the titular princess came from Zelda Fitzgerald.
 Miyamoto explained that "Zelda was the wife of famous novelist F. Scott Fitzgerald.
 She was a famous and beautiful woman from all accounts, and I liked the sound of her name.
 So I took the liberty of using [it] for the very first title."

 Koji Kondo (credited as Konchan) composed the game's five music tracks.
-He had planned to use Maurice Ravel's Boléro as the title theme as it perfectly matched its speed, seeing as under Japanese copyright law, music is released into the public domain 50 years after the composer's death.
-However, Kondo was forced to change it in November 1985, late in the game's development, after learning that it had only been 47 years and 11 months after Ravel's death.
+Kondo had planned to use Maurice Ravel's Boléro as the title theme, as it perfectly matched its speed.
+However, Kondo was forced to change it in November 1985, late in the game's development, after learning that the piece was not yet in the public domain under Japanese law.
 As a result, Kondo wrote a new arrangement of the overworld theme within one day, which has become an iconic motif echoing throughout continued entries of the series.